compulim/botframework-directlinejs-speech/README.md

 ## Hosted demo

 To try out the demo, navigate to https://compulim.github.io/botframework-directlinejs-speech/.
+It is connected to a bot codenamed "Waterbottle", at https://github.com/compulim/botframework-waterbottle.

 ## How to contribute